ArcanaFramework/arcana/docs/source/getting_started.rst

     # Generate brain mask derivative
     my_dataset.derive('brain_mask')

-This will iterate over all imaging sessions in the directory tree, find and convert T1-weighted images (which contain 'mprage' in their names) from DICOM to gzipped NIfTI file formats and then execute BET on the converted files before they are saved back into the directory structure at ``<subject-id>/<timepoint-id>/derivs/brain_mask.nifti_gz``.
+This code will iterate over all imaging sessions in the directory tree, find and convert T1-weighted images (which contain 'mprage' in their names) from DICOM into the required zipped NIfTI format, and then execute BET on the converted files before they are saved back into the directory structure at ``<subject-id>/<session-id>/derivs/brain_mask.nifti_gz``.

-Alternatively, the same steps can be performed using the command line
+Alternatively, the same steps can be performed using the command line interface

 .. code-block:: bash